Muthuvyugam/vyugam/privacy-policy.md

 ### Location Information
 Some of the services may use location information transmitted from users' mobile phones.
 We only use this information within the scope necessary for the designated service.
+We are use location information attendance login and Logout time only.otherwise not use location information PESCO INT collects location data to enable attendance entry tracking even when the app is closed or not in use and is also used to support manage our employee.

 ### Device Information
 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.